 Designed to smooth your torso and nip in your waist for an hourglass figure.

 The short answer is yes.
 Corsetry is designed to shape your figure, which means it has to be tight.
-We’ve tried to make our shapewear as easy to get into as possible, but a few items (in particular our Glamour Corselette) need a little wriggle.
+We’ve tried to make our shapewear as easy to get into as possible, but a few items need a little wriggle.

 If you do think an item is too small, why not take a breather and try again later?
 Once you’re in you’ll look spectacular and remember, our shapewear is designed to be comfortable enough to wear all day.